microsoft/vscode-docs/docs/remote/codespaces.md

 ## Questions or feedback

-If you have questions, you can consult the GitHub Codespaces [Troubleshooting guide](https://docs.github.com/en/github/developing-online-with-codespaces/troubleshooting-your-codespace).
-You can enter issues in the GitHub Codespaces GitHub [repository](https://github.community/c/codespaces-beta/45).
+If you have questions, you can consult the GitHub Codespaces [Troubleshooting guide](https://docs.github.com/github/developing-online-with-codespaces/troubleshooting-your-codespace).
+If you'd like to provide feedback, you can enter issues in the GitHub Codespaces [Support Community](https://github.community/c/codespaces-beta/45).